Motorcycle Accidents FAQs

 A lawyer works to make sure you obtain compensation that adequately addresses all of your losses by negotiating with insurers or going to court when necessary.
 A motorcycle accident attorney will investigate your accident to prove who should be held liable and will fully document your losses, including future losses for anticipated medical procedures and/or diminished earning capacity, to ensure you are seeking a proper settlement.

-Your attorney also acts as a go-between from you to insurers, doctors, hospitals and others, filing paperwork on your behalf and assuring creditors that a claim is underway and payment to them can be anticipated.
+Your attorney also acts as a go-between from you to insurers, doctors, hospitals, and others, filing paperwork on your behalf and assuring creditors that a claim is underway and payment to them can be anticipated.

 Contact an Experienced North Carolina Motorcycle Accident Attorney

-If you have been injured in a motorcycle crash in Western North Carolina, Jason Taylor is a skilled motorcycle accident attorney who you want by your side.
+If you have been injured in a motorcycle crash in North or South Carolina, Jason Taylor is a skilled motorcycle accident attorney who you want by your side.
 Jason is a life-long motorcycle rider and sports enthusiast with extensive litigation experience.
 He understands these accidents and how the victims have been injured, and he is ready and able to fight for your right to be appropriately compensated for your losses.